pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ![Sample data](assets/data_retrieval2.png)
 *Simplified data example*

 Automated reporting and analytics require input data to be available in the first place - models will be rendered useless if no data was fed in.
 Therefore, the first step towards our analytics setup would be automated data extraction.
-System API calls usually result in JSON data returned, which would be our starting point.
+System API calls usually result in JSON data being returned, which would serve as our starting point.

 ![Sample JSON](assets/data_retrieval4.png)
 *JSON example*

 ## Goal:

-Our current goal is to create a Python script that automatically extracts financial data from an accounting system and setup the relevant initial authentication procedures required.
+Our current goal is to create a Python script that automatically extracts financial data from an accounting system and sets up the relevant initial authentication procedures required.

-Xero, one of the more popular cloud-based accounting software solutions, will be used this demonstration given its availability of API documentation.
-Note that with the proper API access setup, logic utilized here would be applicable to other accounting environments, as long as documentation and support from IT is present.
+Xero, one of the more popular cloud-based accounting software solutions, will be used this in demonstration given its availability of API documentation.
+Note that with the proper API access setup, the logic used here could be applied to other accounting environments, as long as documentation and/or support from IT are present.

 Visit the [_Xero Main_](https://www.xero.com/au/) and [_Xero API_](https://developer.xero.com/documentation/api/accounting/overview) pages here.

 ![Sample Xero](assets/data_retrieval3.png)
 *Xero sample company*

-## Actions:
+## Steps:

 **Requirements**: existing Xero account, local Python interpreter, Windows, basic Python knowledge (though explanations will be provided).